RobotnikAutomation/pallet_truck/pallet_truck_sim/README.md

 # pallet_truck_sim

-Packages for the simulation of the HR Recycler Autonomous Pallet Truck.
+Packages for the simulation of the Autonomous Pallet Truck.

 ## Packages

-### pallet_truck_gazebo

-Launch files and world files to start the models in Gazebo simulator

 ### pallet_truck_sim_bringup